Wednesday 30 March 2022

 The next day was a big one and after breakfast in a nearby cafe, we sauntered through the streets of London to the British Museum.
 The queue for entry was over 30 minutes so we abandoned that idea and enjoyed walking the streets, looking at some shops, having a coffee and then 30 minutes at the National Gallery.
 We had booked tickets for Swan Lake at the Opera House so met our daughter there for lunch and settled down to a 3-hour performance, I only fell asleep once.
 Then an Uber back to our daughter's to share a birthday cake with the grandchildren.

-Saturday was a chance for a lazy walk around Brockwell Park, on the way back we happened upon a vast motorbike rally where Hell's Angels and fellow hoards of bearded, tattooed motorcyclists revved their Harley Davidsons and other heavy metal bikes through red traffic lights, ignoring the Met Police outriders who were attempting but totally failing to supervise the ride.
+Saturday was a chance for a lazy walk around Brockwell Park.
+On the way back we happened upon a vast motorbike rally where Hell's Angels and fellow hoards of bearded, tattooed motorcyclists revved their Harley Davidsons and other heavy metal bikes through red traffic lights, ignoring the Met Police outriders who were attempting but totally failing to supervise the ride.
 The convoy of motorbikes held up the traffic and pedestrians for about 15 minutes during which several thousand motorbikes were giving two fingers to the fuel crisis and the local population.
 The horns were blaring and cars inching out but were halted by a red-haired biker chick in her fifties who stood her ground and prevented anyone from crossing the convoy by hurling offensive language at them.
-What was needed was Cerys Mathews to assuage the road rage with some emollient advice like "you could be taking it easy on yourselves".
+What was needed was Cerys Mathews to assuage the road rage with some emollient advice like "You could be taking it easy on yourselves".
 As an act of collective crime, it was an illustration of why mob rule, whether by bikers or oligarchs, is part of the underlying culture in the Smoke.
 I could find no reporting of the event in the press or media the next day.
 Perhaps the London Fourth Estate are no more competent than the Met Police in coping with rampant self-indulgence.

 The weather had stayed sunny and warm for the whole weekend and extended to the following day when I took an opportunity to charge around Brixton to get a feel of what had changed during the past couple of years.
 New flats, new offices, new businesses, new street art and a new primary school confirmed that Brixton is still attracting investment and people.
 Gentrification was apparent with the railway arches undergoing the switch from starter businesses to trendy eateries.
 The journey home on the train later in the day was relaxing.
 It was what we needed after four days with more social activities with other people than we had managed in pretty well the entire two years of COVID.